-3. AdBlock Pro
+3 / AdBlock Pro

 When you’re researching information or browsing online, few things can be more distracting than banner ads and pop-up advertisements.
-They are, inherently designed to take your attention away from whatever it was you were doing.
+They are, inherently, designed to take your attention away from whatever it was you were doing.
 Use AdBlock Pro to browse the web without advertisements or distractions.

 *** Some people use display ads to support their ability to continue putting out great work.
 I recommend disabling AdBlock Pro on those sites you wish to support or finding another way to support those whose work you enjoy.

 One of my favorite extensions and one of the most simple.
-Momentum replaces your new tab screen with a pleasant greeting, beautiful new photo every day, and a request to know what your focus for the day is.
+Momentum replaces your new tab screen with a pleasant greeting, a beautiful new photo each day, and a request to know what your focus for the day is.
 Every time you open a new tab, you’ll be reminded of that focus.

 By allowing you to set a time budget for how much of various sites you’re allowed to use, StayFocused allows that time and then blocks all targeted sites once the time limit has been reached.
-For example, if you want to keep social media usage below 60 minutes per day, create a 60 minute budget.
+For example, if you want to keep social media usage below 60 minutes per day, create a 60-minute budget.
 Once you’ve hit that, you’re in luck, because focusing on what you need to do just got a lot easier.